AI Use Case Inventories

 - Assign Clear Stakeholder Responsibility: Clearly define and communicate responsibilities for maintaining the inventory.
 Assign dedicated individuals or teams within each department to regularly update their AI deployments, ensuring accountability and sustained accuracy.

-- Check out our articles on AI Governance Charters to help on the process of establishing these responsibilities.
+- Check out our article on AI Governance Charters to help on the process of establishing these responsibilities.

-Building and maintaining a robust AI Use Case Inventory isn’t a one-off project—it will become the continuous rhythmic beat of your AI governance framework.
+Building and maintaining a robust AI Use Case Inventory will become the continuous rhythmic beat of your AI governance framework1.
 If you’re committed to the responsible, secure, and strategic use of AI, a comprehensive and actively maintained inventory is an absolute necessity.
+It will save you a lot more headaches then it wil cause you, and shows demonstrative proof that you are practicing due care / due diligence.